-So this is our Pet Hospital at the end of out theme.
-We did a pet theme for four weeks.
+Our class did a pet theme for four weeks.
+The photo above was taken after the four weeks.
 The first week we spent a few days creating the Pet Hospital.
-Students created the pet bedding by cutting strips of paper (fun fine motor work), creating the cages, and making various props for the pet hospital.
+Students created the pet bedding by cutting strips of paper (fun fine motor work), creating the cages and making various props for the pet hospital.

 For small group, students added words to the signs and labels for the center.
-I have a multi age classroom with 3, 4, and 5 year olds.
-Some students are scribbling, some are writing random letters, and some are sound spelling.
-Making signs and labels provides students with a meaningful way to practice sounds, talk about letters, and write letters.
+I have a multi-age classroom with three-, four- and five-year-olds.
+Some students are scribbling, some are writing letters, and some are sound spelling.
+Making signs and labels provides students with a meaningful way to practice sounds, talk about and write letters.

 Each week, I add one or two new props to keep the students excited and engaged in play.
 On the wall, I posted photos of pets.
 The photos are from a wall calendar.
 Wall calendars have fabulous photos you can use all over your classroom.

+The pet hospital in action is so exciting for the students!
 The pet owners had to make appointments with the receptionist.
-So students were identifying numbers, talking about time, and writing!
+With this activity, students were identifying numbers, talking about time, and writing!

 The vet measured the pets using a dog bone ruler.
-A fun way to practice measuring and counting during play.
+This is a fun way to practice measuring and counting during play.

 The vet weighed pets on a scale.
 I didn’t have a scale so we made one.
 We covered a piece of cardboard with foil and taped the edges.
 A pre-k friend wrote numbers and drew a button on the top.